aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 ### `BenchMap`

-  * In the `BenchMap` component, add a listener to the map's idle event
+  * In the `BenchMap` component, add a listener to the map's idle event when `componentDidMount` is called.
-    * You should add the listener during `componentDidMount`
   * [Read this documentation][event-doc] to learn about Google Map events.
   * Call `getBounds` on the map instance to get a `LatLngBounds` instance.
 Call `getNorthEast` and `getSouthWest` to get these coordinate pairs.
 Get their